gmkev97-web/DnD/2_World Almanac/Species/Playable/Elfs.md

 | Lifespan   | 800 years                                                                                  |
 | legal age  | 200 years                                                                                  |
 | Level 1    | [[Cantrip]] [[Prestidigitation]] - can be replaced with [[wizard]] cantrip after long rest |
 They consider themselves as purest form of elven heritage.
-They are known for their fine crafts, high artisanship and their sometimes o
+They are known for their fine crafts, high artisanship and their sometimes more observing behaviour.

 **Forest Elf**